-- In a large bowl, whisk together the cornmeal, flower, sugar, baking powder, baking soda and salt.
+In a large bowl, whisk together the cornmeal, flour, sugar, baking powder, baking soda and salt.

 Measure the buttermilk into a 2-cup liquid measure, then crack in the eggs and beat to combine.

 Pour the buttermilk mixture into the bowl with the dry ingredients and stir gently until there are no dry pockets.

 Pour in the melted butter and stir until combined.

 Divide batter among 12 muffin cups.
 Bake 10-12 minutes, until a tester comes out clean.
 Remove to a rack to cool slightly before serving, or cool completely and keep for up to a day or two.